How to Create a Smooth Scroll in CSS

 We’ll look at two instances of implementing smooth scroll in CSS on a website.

-Smooth Scroll in CSS on the Landing Page
+Implementing Smooth Scroll on a Landing Page

-We’ve added some styling to the landing page.
 Let’s add the scroll-behavior property with various values to test how the web page behaves when scrolling.

 auto